sjek/scripts-workspace/README.md

 # scripts-workspace
-this is supposed to be place for sphinx documetnation of morrowind / openmw scripting languages, focusing mainly on mwscript
+this is supposed to be place for sphinx documentation of morrowind / openmw scripting languages, focusing mainly on omwscript